 If you’re serious about wanting to improve your credit score but want help doing it, consider going with a credit counseling agency instead of credit repair services.
 Credit counseling is usually a free service offered by a non-profit financial education organization whose mission is to help people get better control of their finances and debts.
 But if you go to one of these and they say they want to charge you for services, then it’s not something you should do.
 Search your state’s government website to find out about any free credit and debt counseling services they may offer.

-One of the fastest ways to begin rebuilding and restoring your credit after declaring bankruptcy or having a bankruptcy discharged is with a new line of credit and on-time payments.
+One way to begin rebuilding and restoring your credit after declaring bankruptcy or having a bankruptcy discharged is with a new line of credit and on-time payments.
 Day One Credit works exclusively with bankruptcy customers to match them up with a lender who specializes in bankruptcy lending to help your make the most the fresh start bankruptcy gives you.
-We’ve spent years building an amazing network of lenders, and when you apply to Day One, they will all be trying to get your business, and that’s the kind of competition that ensures you’ll get the best rates possible for your situation.
+We’ve spent years building an amazing network of lenders, and when you apply through Day One, they will all be trying to get your business, and that’s the kind of competition that helps ensure you’ll find the loan that fits your situation.

-There are many benefits to be gained with a Day One bankruptcy car loan.
-Besides helping quickly get your credit back on track, you can use it to get out from under a bad car loan.
-If you owe more on your vehicle than it’s worth, we’ll help you ditch your upside-down or underwater car loan for a better deal.
+There are many potential benefits to be gained by working with Day One to find a bankruptcy car loan.
+Besides helping you get your credit back on track, you may be able use it to get out from under a bad car loan.
+If you owe more on your vehicle than it’s worth, we may be able to help you get out of your upside-down or underwater car loan and get a better deal.
 We’ll also help you find a great car – something used to get the most bang for your buck, but as recent a model as possible with lower miles and in great shape so you’ll spend less in the long run on repairs compared to an older used car.
 At the same time, you’re avoiding the huge hit in depreciation you take with a brand-new car.
 Trust us, we’ve got this figured out through years of experience!

 At Day One Credit we are experts at finding the best possible bankruptcy car loans in order to help our customers purchase high-quality used cars.
 We are not lawyers, we do not give legal advice, and nothing we say should be taken as legal advice.
 Your first step in anything related to bankruptcy should always be seeking the advice and counsel of a qualified bankruptcy attorney.